gaultier/blog/optimization-tales-cockroachdb-part5-uuid.md

 All of this yields: when we do an `INSERT` on a `REGIONAL BY ROW` table, even if it's just randomly generated values that have no chance of already existing, we wait for all regions to answer, and that takes in our setup around 250ms.
 Each time.
 That sucks.

-An astute reader may now be asking: well, if this value is 16 random bytes, there is essentially no chance of collision, it is unique by construction given a good enough random number generator, so why both asking the other regions, when the answer will be in 99.9999999[...]9999% of the cases: 'this id is unknown to me'?
+An astute reader may now be asking: well, if this value is 122 random bits[^1], there is essentially no chance of collision, it is unique by construction given a good enough random number generator, so why both asking the other regions, when the answer will be in 99.9999999[...]9999% of the cases: 'this id is unknown to me'?

 Indeed, and that's why we use UUIDs (v4) in the first place, for unicity by construction.